 The population estimates include all members of the UK armed forces (UKAF) stationed in England and Wales.
 Members of UKAF deployed on operations and temporary assignments overseas are also included in the population estimates where their last permanent station is in England and Wales.
 Personnel who are serving on overseas postings are removed from the population estimates, but we account for their flows and those of their accompanying dependants into and out of England and Wales.

-We assume that UKAF personnel and their dependants travel by military flights into and out of England and Wales when serving in posts overseas; these are routes that are not covered by the International Passenger Survey (IPS).
+We assume that UKAF personnel and their dependants travel by military flights into and out of England and Wales when serving in posts overseas and are therefore not counted in the international migration estimates.
+These are routes that are not covered by the International Passenger Survey (IPS), which is still currently used to measure the migration flows of UK nationals.
 We also assume that UKAF personnel are not on GP registers and are therefore not counted in the internal migration estimates.
 However, it is assumed that dependants are on GP registers, so movements of dependants within England and Wales are not part of the special population.

 Home armed forces data